 What you need to know if you’ve been in a Louisiana car accident…

 Car accidents happen when you least expect them.
-Knowing what to say and do can be crucial in any personal injury or property damage claim that may come.
-There are laws to follow, accident reports to be filed, insurance companies to notify, and more.
-Making the right decisions at an accident scene can make the difference in a successful personal injury settlement.
+Knowing what to say and do afterwards can be crucial in any personal injury or property damage claim.
+You’ll have to deal with law enforcement, accident reports, insurance companies, and more.

-Below we have set out the 10 steps every driver should follow after a car crash.
-By following this guide, you will be on your way to a successful claim.
-We’ve also answered some of the most frequently asked questions arising at an accident scene.
+Below we’ve set out the 10 steps every driver should follow after a car crash.
+By following this guide, you’ll be on your way to a successful claim.
+We’ve also answered some of the most frequently asked questions arising after an accident.

-Any injuries: Tell the 911 operator if you or anyone else appears to be injured or if anyone is complaining of pain or discomfort or presenting other obvious symptoms of injuries.
+Injuries: Tell the 911 operator if you or anyone else appears injured or if anyone is complaining of pain or nausea, or presenting other obvious symptoms of injuries.

 Will the police respond to the accident?

-Every law enforcement agency has its own intra-agency policies dictating when law enforcement and paramedics will be dispatched to an accident scene.
-Most will not dispatch police and paramedics to the scene of an accident unless there are injuries, or the accident scene is presenting a danger to others.
+Every law enforcement agency has its own policies dictating when police and paramedics will be dispatched to an accident scene.
+Most will not respond to the scene of an accident unless there are injuries, or the scene is presenting a danger to others.

 What should I do if there are injuries?